Ares I: Schedule and cost

 Originally scheduled for first test flights in 2011, the independent analysis by the Augustine Commission found in late 2009 that due to technical and financial problems Ares I was not likely to have had its first crewed launch until 2017–2019 under the current budget, or late 2016 with an unconstrained budget.
 The Augustine Commission also stated that Ares I and Orion would have an estimated recurring cost of almost $1 billion per flight.
 However, later financial analysis in March 2010 showed that the Ares I would have cost $1 billion or more to operate per flight had the Ares I flown just once a year.
 If the Ares I system were flown multiple times a year the marginal costs could have fallen to as low as $138 million per launch.
 In March 2010, NASA administrator Charlie Bolden testified to congress that the Ares I would cost $4–4.5 billion a year, and $1.6 billion per flight.
 The Ares I marginal cost was predicted to have been a fraction of the Shuttle's marginal costs even had it flown multiple times per year.
 By comparison, the cost of launching three astronauts on a crewed Russian Soyuz is $153 million.
 Representative Robert Aderholt stated in March 2010 that he had received a letter from NASA which claimed that it would have cost $1.1 billion to fly the Ares I rocket three times a year.

 On February 8, 2011, it was reported that Alliant Techsystems and Astrium proposed to use Ares I's first stage with a second stage derived from the Ariane 5 core stage to form a new rocket named Liberty.

 Cancellation

 On February 1, 2010, President Barack Obama announced a proposal to cancel the Constellation program effective with the U.S. 2011 fiscal year budget, but later announced changes to the proposal in a major space policy speech at Kennedy Space Center on April 15, 2010.
-In October 2010, the NASA authorization bill for 2010 was signed into law which canceled Constellation.
+In October 2010, the NASA Authorization Act of 2010 was signed into law, which canceled Constellation.
 Previous legislation kept Constellation contracts in force until passage of a new funding bill for 2011.